pramond/S13-Long-read-Amplicon-Analysis/README.md

 16S.fastq
 ```

 Now, let's make a list of the reads that matched the adapter(primer) sequences from the *cutadapt* step above.
-You are encouraged to figure out how to do this based on unix commands covered in the previous workshop sessions, but for simplicity we have also provided the code below:

 <details>
 <summary>